Neylz/Trigger-difficultys_Minecraft-Datapack/README.md

 This datapack can be installed on a server but it is not recommanded to use it on a not litle friends server to avoid abuse.

 # Usage & Installation
-Please go in "realease" section to view this informations
+Please go in "release" section to view this informations